powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 Powsybl provides an integrated Topology Processor that allows to automatically obtain a bus/breaker view from a node/breaker definition, and a bus/branch view from a bus/breaker view or definition.
 It builds the topology views from the open/close status of `Switches`. `Switches` marked as `retained` in the node/breaker level are preserved in the bus/breaker view.

-The following diagram represent an example voltage level with two busbars separated by a circuit breaker, a transformer connected to one of them and three generators that can connect to any of the two busbars.
+The following diagram represents an example voltage level with two busbars separated by a circuit breaker, a transformer connected to one of them and three generators that can connect to any of the two busbars.
 The three topology levels are shown.

 ![VoltageLevel](img/index/voltage-level.svg){: width="100%" .center-image}